Home » Recipes » Side Dish Recipes » Crispy Smashed Potatoes

 • With a potato masher or the bottom of a cup, gently press down on each potato until it slightly mashes.

-• Brush the top of each potato generously with remaining olive oil.
+• Brush the top of each potato generously with the remaining 2 tablespoons of olive oil.
 Sprinkle with salt and pepper and fresh chopped rosemary.

 • Bake in a 450 degree oven for 20-25 minutes until golden brown.